 Kyle A. Laux, Senior Vice President, joined Davenport in 2003, after graduating from Kenyon College with a bachelor’s in economics.
 Kyle focuses on the local government sector and has considerable experience in multiyear financial planning, capital planning, financial policies, rating agency interaction, refunding monitoring and structuring, and transaction execution for a variety of credits across the mid-Atlantic.

 Joseph D. Mason, Senior Vice President, joined Davenport in 2006.
-He is a public finance generalist who covers local governments in Maryland and Virginia.
+He is a public finance generalist who covers local governments in Maryland, Pennsylvania, and Virginia.
 Joe previously served as a senior director and credit analyst for Fitch Ratings in the mid-Atlantic.
 He earned his bachelor’s from the University of Wisconsin-Madison and his MPA from the American University in Washington, D.C.

 Robert J. O'Neill, Senior Vice President, joined Davenport in January 2017.
 His focus includes strategic financial analysis as well as advising on leadership and management issues, among others.
 Prior to joining Davenport, he served as the executive director of the International City/County Management Associations (ICMA), which advances professional local government worldwide, a post which he held since 2002.
 O’Neill is also a former County Executive in Fairfax County, Va. and prior to that was City Manager of Hampton, Va.
 He is well-versed in all issues related to local government management.
 Bob serves as an adjunct professor in the Center for Regional Excellence in the Strome College of Business School of Public Service, in Norfolk, Va., and was named a Riley Fellow for the Joseph P. Riley Jr. Center for Livable Communities, an interdisciplinary initiative of the College of Charleston.
 He graduated with a MPA from Syracuse University - Maxwell School of Citizenship and Public Affairs, and a BA from Old Dominion University.